landaal-ict/wireguard/README.md

 ## Contributing

 ```
-Fork the repository
+Fork the repository with a date on it, this is the test branch.
-Create your feature branch (git checkout -b my-new-feature)
+![/img/branch.png]
+Make your changes and add.
 Add the files ( git add .)
-Commit your changes (git commit -a -m 'Add some feature')
+Commit your changes (git commit -m 'Add some feature')
-Push to the branch (git push origin my-new-feature)
+Push to the branch (git push)
 Create new Pull Request on GitHub
 ```